mreza0100/mamzi.net.github.io/pages/universe/index.md

 The Universe is a very big thing that contains a great number of planets and a great number of beings.
 It is Everything.
 What we live in.
 All around us.

-In that universe, the laws of physics can be bent so easily that it's not even worth mentioning.
+- In that universe, the laws of physics can be bent so easily that it's not even worth mentioning.
   Time travel is so commonplace that there is no distinction between the past and the future.

-Earth is destroyed to build a new hyperspace bypass.
+- Earth is destroyed to build a new hyperspace bypass.
 Later, it is revealed that a duplicate Earth was created by the planet designers some time before the original Earth was destroyed.

-The Restaurant at the End of the Universe is located at the end of time and matter.
+- The Restaurant at the End of the Universe is located at the end of time and matter.
 You can watch the end of the universe while you eat a live cow that wants to be eaten, so it's not a problem!

-None of it makes sense, but you would follow the story because that's what we like to do: imagine the impossible.
+Imagine the impossibles!

-#### Conflict in the definition of the Universe
+#### The story doesn't make sense

-It states that the area of the Universe is infinite.
+- It states that the area of the Universe is infinite.

-Also on the other hand, it states that the Universe is the same size as the mind of the person who is thinking about it.
+- It states that the Universe is the same size as the mind of the person who is thinking about it.

-Also there is a restaurant at the end of the universe, so it's not infinite!
+- There is a restaurant at the end of the universe, so it's not infinite!

 ## Let's talk about our world now